ai-in-pm/SelfCheckGPT/README.md

 SelfCheckGPT is a Python library for detecting hallucinations in large language model outputs through self-consistency checking.
 It provides various methods to assess the factuality and consistency of generated text.

+SelfChatGPT was inspired by "SELFCHECKGPT: Zero-Resource Black-Box Hallucination Detection for Generative Large Language Models" Paper.
+To read the full article, visit https://arxiv.org/pdf/2303.08896

 ## Features

 - Multiple consistency checking methods: